OrthoDex/ds-assign/README.md

 * `some/course` is the endpoint/path of the assignment that's listed on okpy (typically starts with your university abbreviation and has a course name in it, ending with the assignment name).

-Before you run the `jassign` command, make sure that you **run the entire notebook** top to bottom (`Cell -> Run All`) to make sure that every cell has the correct output -- the output of the cells will be turned into the appropriate tests stored in the provided output directory (second argument of the `jassign` command).
-If you change the tests, you need to re-generate the files by re-running the notebook and the `jassign` command. **Note**: `jassign` will issue an error and quit if the output directory already exists.
+Before you run the `dsassign` command, make sure that you **run the entire notebook** top to bottom (`Cell -> Run All`) to make sure that every cell has the correct output -- the output of the cells will be turned into the appropriate tests stored in the provided output directory (second argument of the `dsassign` command).
+If you change the tests, you need to re-generate the files by re-running the notebook and the `dsassign` command. **Note**: `dsassign` will issue an error and quit if the output directory already exists.